VicvekSr9485/alx-system_engineering-devops/0x0A-configuration_management/README.md

 # System Configuration Management Project at ALX-HOLBERTON Coding School
-This is a the beginning of the System Configuration Management(also know a IT Automation System) using Puppet.
+This is a the beginning of the System Configuration Management(also known a IT Automation System) using Puppet.

 # Requirements
 # General